shamil-sadigov/Imagegram/README.md

 ---

-Get second page, by specifying value of `endCursor` from the last response
+Get second page, by specifying value of `endCursor` from the last response in `after` parameter

 ```
 GET ...api/posts?limit=3&after=8:63802873431:3